kunal9922/virtualSoundControler/README.md

 # virtualSoundControler
-It is my college project where we are building a python software that can control volume by using Hand Gesture in realTime
+It is my college project where we are building a python software that can control volume by using Hand Gesture in Real Time

 To initiate the project
 step 1:
-    * install python 3.10 just becoz mediapie module doesn't support latest version of python now.
+    * install python 3.10 just becoz mediapipe module doesn't support latest version of python for now.

 step2:
    * make alias